rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-processing the state itself for its transitions.
+Combining both and processing the state itself for its transitions.
 First, if the dot is before a symbol, then we add the transition to the advanced state with that symbol as the transition.
 Next, if the key at the dot is a nonterminal, then add all expansions of that nonterminal as epsilon transfers.